collierrgbsitisfise/serverless-bonk-template/README.md

 ### @mocks 🗒️

-Some raw data(example of sns message, api request, sqs message, etc) which could be used during local development or in test.
+Some raw data(example of sns message, api request, sqs message, etc) which could be used during local development or for test.

 ### @types 📚